 I still am not supposed to scuba dive because of my tooth and bone graft.
 Next weekend oughta be OK.

 On a positive note, I went out and had a solo dinner and watched Cincinnati win.
 Very pleasing.
-I grew up in Missouri, but as a boy, I saw the Bengals practiced in Wilmington Ohio, where my Mom is from.
+I grew up in Missouri, but as a boy, I saw the Bengals practice in Wilmington Ohio, where my Mom is from.
 Plus, in Missouri, most people were Cardinals fans and switched to KC when the Cards fled to Arizona.

 it was the first NFL game I have seen in probably 2 or 3 years.